liquity/dev/README.md

 **TODO: To be updated**
 Currently, provisional plans are to use the Chainlink ETH:USD reference contract for the price data source, however, other options are under consideration.

-The current PriceFeed contract is a placeholder and contains a manual price setter, `setPrice()`.
+The current `PriceFeed.sol` contract is a placeholder and contains a manual price setter, `setPrice()`.
 Price can be manually set, and `getPrice()` returns the latest stored price.
-In the final deployed version, no price will be stored or set, and `getPrice()` will fetch the latest ETH:USD price from the Chainlink reference contract.
+In the final deployed version, no price will be stored or set, and will only have a getter, `getLatestPrice()`, will fetch the latest ETH:USD price from the Chainlink reference contract.

 ### Keeping a sorted list of troves ordered by ICR